 How much should I invest?

 The obvious but honest answer is "as much as you can."
-The current employee savings limit for a 401(k) is $17,000 and if you are over 50 years of age you can add another $5,500 in catch-up contributions to that amount.
-Most financial planners would probably advise you to get as close as possible to hitting those limits.
+Most financial planners would probably advise you to get as close as possible to hitting the current year IRS limits.
 If you are not able to invest that much at this time, many financial planners would recommend that you begin saving 10-15% of your income, beginning in your 20's.
 See the chart below as a general guidance on the amount you should be saving if you have yet to start.

 How much will I need to retire?